ib-ruby/ib-ruby/README.md

 This code is not sanctioned or supported by Interactive Brokers.

 ## TESTING API v.
-972+
+9.72+
 The master-branch covers the most recent versions of Ruby and TWS.
-Ruby 2.5 and TWS Vers.
+Ruby 2.4 and TWS Vers.
 969 are needed.
 Most of the Rails-stuff is gone.
 However, ib-ruby provides active-model objects, which can easily used in Rails.
-Most features of the latest gem are covered, still some testing is rquired.
+Most features of the latest gem are covered, still some testing is required.

-__DONT USE THE VERSION OF MASTER BRANCH IN PRODUCTION__
 ## SUMMARY:

 This is a pure Ruby implementation of Interactive Brokers API.
-It is NOT a wrapper for a Java or C++ API, but rather uses socket API directly.
+It uses socket API directly.
 So it does not have any dependencies other than TWS/Gateway itself.

 Why Ruby?
 Many people are put off by the amount of boilerplate code/plumbing required by Python, Java, ActiveX or C++ API to do even the simplest of things, like getting account